parfeniukink/family_budget_bot/README.md

 </br>

-✅ This is a family budget bot, developerd for Telegram messanger
+✅ This is a family budget bot, developed for Telegram messenger

-✅ Use it as collaborational tool to save costs and incomes
+✅ Use it as collaboration tool to save costs and incomes

-✅ Also, you can find pertty usefull monthly or annually analytics
+✅ Also, you can find pretty useful monthly or annually analytics